phfaist/bibolamazi/doc/devel-filter-easy.rst

 requires a little more coding, and will be covered in the section :ref:`devel-filter`.

-To create your custom filters, first create a subdirectory with a short name without spaces, accents or any punctuation, such as ``myfilters`` (basically only letters and underscores are allowed).
-Then place in there an empty python file called ``__init__.py`` (two double-underscores before and after the word `init` in lowercase).
-Then create in the same subdirectory a python file with the name of your filter.
+First of all, before create a custom filter, you should :ref:`create your own filter package <create-filter-package>`.
+The python files here will refer to individual python files within the filter package that you will have created.

+In you custom filter package, create a python file with the name of your future filter and the extension ``.py``.
 In this example, we'll call it ``add_constant_field.py``, because our filter will simply add a field with a constant value to all the bibtex entries.